The study surveyed more than 3,000 U.S. investors ages 30 to 69 with at least $100,000 in investable assets.

 Talking about money is more acceptable than ever

-Families who talk openly about their finances tend to be more financially confident than those who don’t, according to our research.1 Ready to talk with your family?
-Use our conversation checklist.
+Investors who talk more openly about their finances tend to be more financially confident than those who avoid the topic.
+Pave the way for money talks with your family.

-Talk with your advisor, who can provide you with personalized financial advice and support to:
+Talk with an Ameriprise advisor, who can provide you with personalized financial advice and support to:

 - Prioritize your retirement and other goals.

-- Understand the benefits and tradeoffs of funding milestones for your kids.
+- Understand the benefits and tradeoffs of funding financial milestones for your kids.

 - Talk about money with your family.